eIlluz/aws-fix-emr-vis-tags/README.md

 How to use:
 1. Download the script.
 2. Set your access key and secret key (Make sure you have permissions for the above tasks).
-3. Add it as a bootstrap action for the EMR**
+3. Add it as a bootstrap action for the EMR with tags as parameters(key,value,key...)**

 **I think its easier to try it on a running EMR first.